dftbplus/recipes/docs/electronicdynamics/tutorial.rst

 We will calculate the absorption spectrum of the carbazole molecule, following the procedure described in  :ref:`sec-spectra`.

 1. Take a look at the input coordinates *coords.gen*.
-The *.gen* format is the one used for DFTB+ code.
+The *.gen* format is the one used for DFTB+ code (see section :ref:`gen_format` for more details).
 In order to visualize the molecule, you can use the ``gen2xyz`` script, provided in the installation of the DFTB+ code, by running::

      gen2xyz coords.gen

    This will generate a *coords.xyz* that you can open with VMD, Avogadro or any other molecular visualization software of your choice.
+An image of the carbazole molecule made with VMD is presented in :numref:`fig_carbazole`.

+   .. _fig_carbazole:
    .. figure:: ../_figures/elecdynamics/tutorial/carbazole.png
       :height: 30ex
       :align: center